-1. Collecting Waste Emissions CO2 captured We purchase CO2 from coal plants in Saskatchewan and North Dakota.
-Without the Weyburn Unit, the majority of CO2 would 4 oil to market otherwise be released to the atmosphere.
-2 liquified CO2 injected CO2 captured is equivalent to taking 8 million combustion water injected engine vehicles off the road per year 1,500m 2.
-Safe Injection of CO2 impermeable caprock We inject CO2 in liquid form at high pressure into the producing formation 1,500 meters underground.
-Injecting CO2 deep underground safely stores carbon. , cross-sectior of CO2 flood 1,500 meters is equivalent to 3X three times the height of the CN Tower in Toronto.
+1. Collecting Waste Emissions

+We purchase CO2 from coal plants in Saskatchewan and North Dakota.
+Without the Weyburn Unit, the majority of CO2 would otherwise be released to the atmosphere.

-Refer to slide Notes and Advisories.
+CO2 captured is equivalent to taking 8 million combustion engine vehicles off the road per year

+2. Safe Injection of CO2

+We inject CO_2 in liquid form at high pressure into the producing formation 1,500 meters underground.
+Injecting CO_2 deep underground safely stores carbon.

+1,500 meters is equivalent to three times the height of the CN Tower in Toronto.